-Equity Monday: Market pessimism, new iPhones, and IPOs – TechCrunch
+Equity Monday: Market pessimism, new iPhones and IPOs – TechCrunch

 - And Babyscripts and Commercetools raised rounds, while Jungle Ventures raised a fund.

 Got all that?
-Ok good.
+OK, good.
 Chat you Wednesday!

 Equity drops every Monday at 7:00 a.m.
 PST, Wednesday, and Friday at 6:00 a.m.
 PST, so subscribe to us on Apple Podcasts, Overcast, Spotify and all the casts!